peiyaoli2/Lyrics/README.md

 * [matplotlib](https://matplotlib.org/users/installing.html)

 ## Implementation
 There are several helper functions and a main function in our program.
+Note that there are also comments inside the source file.

 ### rank_terms
 This is a helper function.